gloryknight/cyan_audit/doc/cyanaudit.md

 Author
 ======

-Cyan Audit was written by Moshe Jacobson -- <moshe@neadwerx.com>
+Cyan Audit is written and maintained by Moshe Jacobson -- <moshe@neadwerx.com>

 Development funded in part by Nead Werx -- <http://www.neadwerx.com>